Patchstack vs Tempesta FW

 Which is more cost-effective: Patchstack or Tempesta FW?

-Both providers offer free tiers, making it easy to start without commitment.
-Tempesta FW scores higher for value (4.8/5).
+Tempesta FW offers a free tier while Patchstack requires a paid plan.
 Total cost depends on your traffic volume, required features, and support level needs.

-Which works better with AWS: Patchstack or Tempesta FW?
+Which is better for WordPress: Patchstack or Tempesta FW?